sipsuru/fiddler-everywhere-patch-automated/README.md

    - Workflow Dispatch - Allows you to select a compatible version (5.9.0 +) and patch  and upload as a workflow artifact.
    - Workflow Dispatch Latest - Patch the latest version (even it's released in github releases), and upload as artifact.

-> Note that Only `Workflow Dispatch` automation mentioned above is available *for now!*
+> ~`Note that Only `Workflow Dispatch` automation mentioned above is available *for now!*~

 ### With WorkFlow Dispatch
   - Fork this repo
   - Go to actions tab, Select `Custom Version - Workflow Dispatch` workflow.
-  - Trigger it with `workflow diaptch`
+  - Trigger it with `workflow diaptch` providing the version you want to patch
   - After a successful trigger download artifact that named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
   - Extract it.
 Run it